awarsewa/ph_fem/README.md

 # Port-Hamiltonian Modeling of 3D Truss Structures and Frames
 The code in this repository can be used to assemble 3D linear elastic mechanical port-Hamiltonian systems composed of beam and rod elements.
 A nonlinear model of a hydraulic piston actuator is also included that can be coupled with mechanical structures.
+It was developed in the course of the [Collaborative Research Centre 1244](https://www.sfb1244.uni-stuttgart.de/en/) (CRC 1244) "Adaptive skins and structures for the built environment of tomorrow" funded by the German Resarch Foundation.
+Please also check project website for further related developments.
+As of now, the framework in this repository is not actively futher developed by me, but you can still get in touch.
+Since the CRC 1244 is now in its second funding period, updates to this framework might follow sooner or later and will be linked to here.

 The objects [PH_LinearSystem](basic_objects/PH_LinearSystem.m) and [PH_NonlinearSystem](basic_objects/PH_NonlinearSystem.m) provide the core functionality of the framework.
 Code for the spatial discretization of varios mechanical elements is contained in the folder [discretization](discretization).
 A custom tool for calculating the mass and stiffness matrices of systems composed of truss elements and beams is included in [fem_tool](fem_tool).